aphanotus/openEd/BI164.Evolution.and.Diversity/reading.guides.md

 - what are some of the things you should be able to do after completing the reading, and
 - which practice problems in the chapter are most relevant for BI164

-#### How should I use the Reading Guide each week?
+#### How should I use this Reading Guide?

 > *Tip: Look for notes from Dr. Angelini indented in this style.*

-First, you should read the assigned sections and take notes.
+Each week, you should read the assigned textbook sections and take notes.
 “Taking notes” means writing notes by hand, annotating the text with your own comments, or typing up a structured notes document.
 Importantly, copying and pasting text from the textbook into a notes document has been shown to have no benefit for your learning or exam scores!
 Similarly, simply highlighting the textbook has limited impact.

+Remember, reading notes should be *in addition* to notes you take during class.

 ##### Define the following vocabulary terms

 Write out your own definitions of each vocab term and/or check definitions against the glossary at the back of the book.

+Vocab sections below will initially be collapsed.
+You will need to click on the triangle (▶︎) to expand them.

 ##### Closely review the following tables / figures